Due to essential maintenance, the website may be unavailable during the weekend. We apologise for any inconvenience.

 - newspapers for advertisements and reports of speaker meetings

 - publications and reports by local organisations

-Other resources can be found on Floor 4 of the Central Library.
+Other resources can be found on levels 2 and 3 of the Library of Birmingham.

 - Parliamentary papers and other national official papers

 Birmingham Archives and Heritage is one of a network of local record offices covering the whole of Britain.
 They also hold a range of sources, which can relate to Birmingham.